AndrewJetLee/secure-your-vote/README.md

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/AndrewJetLee/syv/issues) for a list of proposed features (and known issues).

-## Lessons Learned:
+## Optimizations:

 <!-- No matter what your experience level, being an engineer means continuously learning.
 Every time you build something you always have those *whoa this is awesome* or *fuck yeah I did it!* moments.
 This is where you should share those moments!
 Recruiters and interviewers love to see that you're self-aware and passionate about growing. -->

-* First time working with a rate-limiting API.
-Ultimately decided to employ lazy loading of components to reduce the number of immediate API requests.
-* Gained a much better understanding of how session-cookie based user authentication worked and how to debug cookie related issues.
-* Worked with more complex conditional logic, especially in relation to state dependent conditional CSS rendering of styled components.
+* Tailwind CSS used instead of more heavy duty front-end framework
+* Next.js allows for serverside rendering and better SEO

 <!-- CONTACT -->